wivuu/Wivuu.AzCosmosCopy/README.md

 ## Future
 - Add support for Bulk Executor API (https://github.com/Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started).
 This API does not currently support serverless, so it was not used by default
+- Split producer from consumer pipeline so producer pipeline can be swapped out for library users